Water Sensitive Paper

 Water-sensitive paper is a useful tool for assessing spray coverage.
 Here are a few tips for making it work for you.

-Water-sensitive paper is manufactured by Syngenta, and is available for purchase from TeeJet or Agritronics.
+Water-sensitive paper is manufactured by a number of companies, including Syngenta, Spot On, and WS Paper and is available for purchase (see here for comparisons).
 The papers are a useful tool for helping calibrate aerial and ground sprayers because spray deposition becomes visible immediately after spraying.
 With the proper equipment, droplet size and coverage can be estimated from scanned images.

 Simply place the paper on or near the target of interest.
 On most cases for herbicide application, it can be placed on the ground.
 It can also be attached to leaves or stems using paperclips.